County commissioners react to comments from state officials about uptick of COVID-19 cases

 The officials called out Sedgwick County by name in the daily media briefing on Monday (June 15) saying county commissioners made the decision to reopen the county back in May without any new restrictions.

-Now county commissioners are reacting.
-David Dennis, county commissioner said officials have been working tirelessly to keep the community safe.
+Now, county commissioners are reacting.
+County commissioner David Dennis said officials have been working tirelessly to keep the community safe.

 “I was disappointed by the governor’s comments,” said Dennis.
 “We’re working this issue every single day.”